gabbyruiz/Ruiz-EDA-2022/SACposter.md

 environmental impacts may provide a useful background of knowledge for land management, restoration, and conservational efforts.

+### **Introduction**

+MSUM has a total of 60 established plots at the Regional Science Center (RSC).
+30 of these plots are a part of The Nutrient Network (NutNet), a global research collaborative started by the University of Minnesota (U of M) with the intent to study the effects of nutrient deposition in grasslands.
+This site is North Pond (NP), and receives NPK fertilizer applications.
+The other 30 plots, called Houston, do not receive any fertilizer applications and acts as a control site for student research projects.

+We have collected taxa, biomass, percent cover, and light measurements from these plots.
+We will be using the taxa data to analyze species richness at both sites.
+This analysis does not include factors that determine species dominance in each plot.

 ### **Methods**

 According to NutNet protocols (Nutrient Network 2016), each NutNet site